Signatures of criticality arise in simple neural population models with correlations: Materials and Methods

 Second, we used a variant of coordinate ascent that calculated all relevant quantities as running averages over the MCMC sample, and thereby avoided having to store the entire $n \times \tilde{M}$ MCMC sample in memory \cite{Broderick_Dudik_07}, where $\tilde{M}$ is the length of the sample.
 Because all features of the maximum entropy model are either $0$ or $1$ ($x_i$, $x_ix_j$ and the indicator function for the spike count), the gain in log-likelihood obtainable from either updating a single element of $h$ or $J$ \cite{Broderick_Dudik_07,Schwartz_Macke_12}, or from updating all $V$ simultaneously (but not from updating multiple entries of $h$ and $J$) can be computed directly from MCMC estimates of $\text{E}[x_i]$, $\text{E}[x_i x_j]$ and $P(K=k)$ (\Suppl \SupplKpairwiseGibbsBlockwise).
 For each iteration, we calculated the gain in log-likelihood for each possible update of $h_i$, $J_{ij}$ and full $V$, and picked the update which led to the largest gain \cite{Dudik_Phillips_04,Broderick_Dudik_07}.

 We measured the length of Markov chains in sweeps, where one sweep corresponds to one round of $n(n-1)/2$ Markov chain updates that encompasses all pairs of entries of $\xb$ in random order.
 We set a learning schedule that started at $800$ sweeps for the first parameter update and doubled the number of sweeps in the chain after each set of $1000$ parameter updates.
 We monitored convergence of the algorithm using a normalised mean square error between empirical $\text{E}[x_i]$, $\mbox{cov}(x_i, x_j)$, $P(K=k)$ and their estimates from the MCMC sample.
 For normalisation, we used the average squared values of the target quantity, e.g. $\frac{1}{n} \sum_{i=1}^n <x_i^2>$ for the firing rates.
 We stopped the algorithm when a pre-set threshold was reached ($0.01\%$, $0.25\%$, $0.01\%$ for $\mbox{E}[x_i]$, $\mbox{cov}(x_i, x_j)$, $P(K=k)$, respectively), or when the fitting algorithm took more than $\left( \frac{n}{100} \right)^2 \times 72 \si{\hour}$ of computation time on a single core ($2.294$ GHz AMD Opteron(TM) Processor 6276) (\SupplFigConvergence).
 For $10$ populations of size $n=100$ (for natural images), the normalised MSEs after model-fitting were $0.43\%$, $2.80\%$, $0.42\%$).
-An implementation of the fitting algorithms in MATLAB will be available at www.mackelab.org/code.
+An implementation of the fitting algorithms in MATLAB is available at https://github.com/mackelab/CorBinian.